Monday, 19 May

 The diamond sector has stumbled—pressured by plunging per-carat prices and squeezed by the rise of lab- grown, and caught in a race to the bottom on margins.
 But in that tumble, a wide door has opened.
 It's the colored gemstone sector’s time to rise—not by mimicking the diamond industry’s playbook, but by rewriting it.
 In this session, Elle Hill, Founder & CEO of Hill & Co. and creator of THE LIST, will show how to seize this turning point.
 Colored gemstones don’t just offer better margins and stronger stories—they offer a path to acquiring entirely new clients who are eager for something fresh, rare, and rich in meaning and margins.
 These buyers may not have worked with gemstones often before, but they’re actively looking for alternatives to traditional diamond offerings.
 This talk will focus on how to find and convert these clients.
 Elle will share real-world case studies and practical tools to help gemstone businesses become trusted partners to a new generation of retailers and designers ready to diversify their assortments and elevate their offers.
 Colored gemstones are no longer the supporting cast—they are the main act.

-Luck is Not a Business Plan: The Evolution of Emerald Mining to Hunting to Modern Underground Operations Practices
+Luck Is Not a Business Plan: The Evolution of Emerald Mining from Treasure Hunting to Modern Underground Operations

 For the past 20 years, Vincent Pardieu has explored numerous emerald deposits, from Colombia’s famed Muzo mine to recent discoveries in Central Asia and Africa.
 In many cases, mining began as little more than treasure hunting, with people relying on simple artisanal tools and luck to fi nd gems near the surface.
 Over time, as operations became more mechanized or moved underground, mining grows increasingly technical, challenging, hazardous, and costly.
 To sustain and expand their ventures, miners often seek investors and adopt advanced techniques to try to improve efficiency, productivity and hopefully: profitability.